 If you've decided you wish to use a new domain name instead of your current website address for whatever reason, it's important to preserve the goodwill you've built up under your current domain.

 This "goodwill" is in two primary forms:

 Preserving the first type is pretty simple - just let these parties know well in advance via email and again after you've made the change to the new website address.

 The second is a little more complex.
 Search engines can be cantankerous critters and whatever rankings you've built up may be lost if a shift to a new website address isn't performed correctly.

-It can also be a very time consuming exercise to let sites that are linking to you know that your domain name has changed; with little guarantee of success that they'll bother to update their links.
+It can also be a very time-consuming exercise to let sites that are linking to you know your domain name has changed; with little guarantee of success they'll bother to update their links.

-Having two copies of your site - under the old domain and new website address - with a message about the new location on the old is less than optimal and may cause some headaches; both administrative and otherwise.
+Having two active copies of your site - under the old domain and new website address - with a message about the new location on the old is less than optimal and may cause some headaches; both administrative and otherwise.

 For a very basic move of a static site (without a database) where page names, directory locations etc. haven't changed; it can be quite simple - assuming you are familiar and comfortable working with .htaccess files.
 Add this following line to your htaccess file, at the top.